aehulet/aehulet.github.io/libe.md

 </style>
 # Librarianship

-## Research
+## Research Interests
 <p>I am currently conducting research on linked data semantics with Darnelle Melvin and Cory Lampert at the University of Nevada-Las Vegas.
 Some general research questions we have are: What advantage might graph visualization have for information seeking processes, especially for research and data management?
-Which data structures facilitate information retrieval?
+Do data structures facilitate linked data retrieval more than others?
 How does graph visualization impact search & discovery applications?</p>

 **Publications:**
  * [WikiframeVG: A SPARQL Template-based Framework for Wikidata Graph Exploration and Visualization](https://osf.io/pbm8k/) - 2023